Sampaloc Church: St. Anthony Shrine

-Adjacent to the Our Lady of Loreto Archdiocesan Shrine is the St. Anthony of Padua Shrine, a church administered by the Venerable Third Order of the Franciscans (Venerable Orden Tercera).
+Adjacent to the Our Lady of Loreto National Shrine is the St. Anthony of Padua Shrine, a church administered by the Venerable Third Order of the Franciscans (Venerable Orden Tercera).
 The church traces its origins in 1794, when the Third Order proceeded to build its own church near the premises of the Loreto Church upon the invitation of their Franciscan brethren who were administering Loreto at that time.
 The church was originally dedicated to the Our Lady of the Pilgrims (Nuestra Señora de la Peregrina), but it was destroyed along with the original Loreto Church in the Battle of Manila of 1945.

 Work proceeded shortly for the construction of the new church, which was completed in 1947.
 This time the church was dedicated as a shrine to St. Anthony of Padua after Franciscans decided to transfer the devotional activities to St. Anthony from the now destroyed San Francisco Church in Intramuros to Sampaloc Church.

 Due to their proximity and shared history, the Loreto and St. Anthony churches have been known alternately as "the twin churches of Sampaloc" and "the twin churches of Bustillos".